teritorio/clearance/README.md

 # Clearance backend

-"Clearance" is a tool for producing OSM extracts and keeping them up to date while respecting quality rules.
-It is based on partial and local updates.
-Rejected data groups must be corrected in OSM or accepted manually.
-OSM changes to be revised are handled collaboratively by interest groups.
+"Clearance" is a tool that helps track changes in OSM on tematics, and keep replication extracts up to date, while still following quality rules.
+Instead of relying on timestamps or changesets, it focuses on partial and local data updates.
+If some data is rejected, it either needs to be fixed in OSM or approved manually, data edits are only done in OSM.
+Reviewing and fixing are done collaboratively.

 ![](https://raw.githubusercontent.com/teritorio/clearance-frontend/master/public/Clearance-process.svg)